-Two-ingredient homemade black sesame paste / black tahini.
-Vegan and Gluten-free with a deliciously rich and toasty flavour and is great for making sesame lattes or yummy dips and baking!
+Two-ingredient homemade black sesame paste/black tahini.
+Vegan and Gluten-free with a deliciously rich and toasty flavor and is great for making sesame lattes or yummy dips and baking!

 Okay, so black tahini is a relatively new ‘ingredient’ to use in western cultures and isn’t something you’ll see a lot in grocery stores.
 However, it’s used more in middle eastern cuisine and something I’ve always been intrigued about.
 I’ve maybe bought a couple of jars before, but it’s not something that I’d used on a weekly basis.
 However, now I’m really getting back into it and wanting to find new ways to use this delicious vegan, gluten-free homemade two-ingredient black tahini.

-In fact, now might be the perfect time to add black tahini into your diet..
+In fact, now might be the perfect time to add black tahini to your diet.
 Just in time to make some gorgeous black Halloween treats.
 Think black sesame paste cookies and ice-cream or even a black hummus, with a drizzle of olive oil.

 And it’s not only Halloween that could do with some sprucing up.
 I love to mix out tahini for this black tahini in a variety of recipes to mix things up and see what people think.

-There are multiple ways you’re able to use this unique ingredient and I’d love to hear your own favourite ways in the comments below.
+There are multiple ways you’re able to use this unique ingredient and I’d love to hear your own favorite ways in the comments below.

 What is black tahini and how is it different from normal tahini?

 Unlike normal tahini which uses hulled white seeds, Black tahini is made from unhulled black sesame seeds.
-These are slightly more bitter in taste compared to white sesame seeds and much more intense in flavour- a nutty flavor but almost ‘burnt’ tasting in a way.
+These are slightly more bitter in taste compared to white sesame seeds and much more intense in flavor- a nutty flavor but almost ‘burnt’ tasting, in a way.
 But in a nice way, if that makes sense.